PatrickStrzelczyk/PatrickStrzelczyk/README.md

 🎓 I'm a 3rd year university student studying **Computer Sceince** with a strong interest in **UI/UX, software engineering, and user-centered design**.
 💡 Passionate about creating intuitive, accessible, and visually engaging digital solutions.
+🔭 Recently led the redesign of a school system UI, creating a Figma-based design system with accessibility guidelines.

 ---